fade03/CS143-Compiler/README.md

 # Intro

-There are two versions of assignments for the CS143-Compiler course, This repo is my Java version solution.
+There are two versions of assignments for the CS143-Compiler course, this repo is my Java version solution.

 Course resources: